“Do all the good you can and make as little fuss about it as possible.” – Charles Dickens

 Here are some specific steps that you can take to cultivate compassion:

-- Be willing to put yourself in others shoes: Accept that the world looks different through the lens of others based on their backgrounds, genetic predispositions and personal experiences.
-I know that this is especially hard when you disagree with someone and you don’t condone their actions, but let your curiosity and openness override your urge to criticize.
+4. Be willing to put yourself in others shoes: Accept that the world looks different through the lens of others based on their backgrounds, genetic predispositions and personal experiences.
+I know that this is especially hard when you disagree with someone, but let your curiosity override your urge to criticize.
 Be willing to ask questions to get deeper insights into the personal perspective of others instead of belittling their thoughts and opinions.
 From this benevolent state of mind you’ll be better able to hold them with compassion in your heart and feel sympathetic towards their foibles and personal struggles.
 Remember that life is hard and everyone is doing the best that they can.
 As Plato once said, “be kind, for everyone you meet is fighting a hard battle.”

-- Say a silent prayer for those around you: You are capable of evoking compassion for anyone at anytime during your day.
+5. Say a silent prayer for those around you: You’re capable of evoking compassion for anyone at anytime during your day.
 You can do it in public, at a train station, airport, park or a waiting room in a hospital.
 Gaze at the people around you and reflect on the reality that each one of them is facing a variety of problems in their life.
 Maybe they have a pressing health concern or they are suffering from heartache after the loss of a loved one?
 Perhaps they’re facing career and financial difficulties?
 Although the specific challenges are unknown to you in the moment, it’s safe to assume that each one applies to someone out there.
 With this in mind, silently wish them well and send them loving thoughts to heal their pain.
-Connect with your humanity as you hope that their suffering will ease and that they’ll have the strength to handle the challenges before them.
-Make this your natural way of engaging with the world.

-We need compassion to spread on a global level so cultures and nations can collectively co-operate.
-As the Dalai Lama said, “the problems of the world – social, economic, environmental, and so on – are best understood and viewed through the lens of compassion.”
-With compassion, our empathy for the suffering of others will give rise to the spread of altruistic acts of kindness which will, slowly but surely, bring more peace and hope to the human race.
+The Dalai Lama said, “the problems of the world – social, economic, environmental, and so on – are best understood and viewed through the lens of compassion.”
+Our empathy for the suffering of others will contribute to the spread of altruistic acts of kindness which will, slowly but surely, bring more peace and hope to the human race.